Victor1pro/T-Level-Checklist/README.md

 ### **Stakeholders & Stakeholders Map**
-- - [ ] Discover the types of stakeholders in the proposal sector their interest & Influence
+- [ ] Discover the types of stakeholders in the proposal sector their interest & Influence
-- - [ ] Discuss why this stakeholder is important and how will they influence and affect the decision or motive you make.
+- [ ] Discuss why this stakeholder is important and how will they influence and affect the decision or motive you make.
-- - [ ] Create a stakeholder map (Use canva or Word)
+- [ ] Create a stakeholder map (Use canva or Word)
+  - [ ]
+    - [ ]                 High Power
+                     ↑
+      Manage Closely | Keep Satisfied
+                     |
+Interest ------------+------------→
+                     |
+      Keep Informed  | Monitor
+                     ↓
+                 Low Power
+  - [ ] What each section means:
+      - [ ] Manage Closely (High Power / High Interest)
+        - [ ] Key decision makers
+        - [ ] Must be closely involved in the project
+      - [ ] Keep Satisfied (High Power / Low Interest)
+        - [ ] Important but not involved daily
+      - [ ] Keep Informed (Low Power / High Interest)
+        - [ ] Interested in project progress
+      - [ ] Monitor (Low Power / Low Interest)
+        - [ ] Minimal communication needed
+  - [ ] Stakeholders identification table template
+    - [ ]

 ### **Functional Requirements**